gkim65/loc-gsopt/notes.md

 - running multiple nelder meads and checking best one
     - need to practice running on cluster instead
 - don't want to take points that are worse than the new one (need to check if random points are worse)

+# jan 20, 2025

+- several notes to duncan, rlp .australia for continent doesn;t work
+- also i'm not sure if